FREE USA Shipping (LOWER 48) - Discounted Worldwide Shipping - 0% Financing Available

 Accidents

 Because a lack of sleep can impair cognitive function, inadequate sleep can lead to an increased risk of accidents.
-In some states it is illegal to drive when you have been without sleep for more that 24 hours because of this risk.
+In some states, it is illegal to drive when you have been without sleep for more than 24 hours because of this risk.
 Operating heavy machinery, swimming, or driving are all situations where the risk of accidents may increase when you have not had adequate sleep.

 Sleep-Related Disorders